Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 **[Graph 1 will go here: Disability changes over time]**
 <!-- Insert: Box plot or line graph showing median WHODAS scores at baseline, 12mo, 24mo -->

 But here is what caught my attention: the biggest improvements were not in walking or self-care.
-They were in *participation*—going to church, attending markets, joining community meetings.
+They were in *participation* / *Social engagement* (going to church, attending markets, joining community meetings).
 Scores in this domain dropped 92% at 12 months.
 People were not just getting physically better.
 They were getting their lives back.

 ### Depression Cut in Half